 (e) Fuel price risk

-It is the Group's policy to closely monitor the fuel oil price movements and enter into fuel oil swap contracts in a strategic manner when opportunities arise to hedge against fuel oil price fluctuations.
-There was no outstanding fuel oil swap contract as at 31 December 2011 and 2010.
+It is the Group's policy to closely monitor the fuel price movements.
+The Company had not entered into any fuel oil swap contract during the years ended 31 December 2012 and 2011.

 (f) Fair values